 Getting into an accident without insurance in Kentucky

 It’s one thing to get caught without insurance while driving, but getting into an accident when uninsured is more complicated.
-Regardless of who was at fault for the accident, you will have to face all of the penalties of driving without insurance.
-Additionally, since Kentucky is a no-fault state, each driver must process their claims through their insurance.
-Therefore, even if you were not at fault for the accident, you would still have to pay for your vehicle damage and medical bills out of your pocket.
+Regardless of who was at fault for the accident, you will face all of the penalties for driving without insurance.
+Additionally, since Kentucky is a no-fault state, each driver must process their claims through their car insurance company.
+Therefore, even if you were not at fault for the accident, you would still have to pay for your vehicle damage and medical bills out of pocket.

 Frequently asked questions

-• Driving without insurance can cost you money, but providing false insurance information is considered a criminal act and can result in up to $10,000 in fines and one to five years in jail.
+• Driving without insurance can cost you money, but providing false insurance information is considered a criminal act and can result in up to $10,000 in fines and one to five years in jail depending on the laws where you live.

-• Kentucky drivers pay an average of $2,124 for full coverage and $678 for minimum coverage.
-Although the average Kentucky insurance rates are higher than the national average of $2,014 for full coverage, every driver’s premiums are unique.
-Factors like location, driving record, insurance history and vehicle type all impact premium rates.
-It’s usually a good idea to shop around and compare providers and speak with a licensed insurance agent to find the best rates for you.
+• In Kentucky, drivers typically pay on average $2,540 for full coverage and $761 for minimum coverage per year.
+While Kentucky’s average insurance rates exceed the national average of $2,542 for full coverage, individual premiums vary based on factors like location, driving record, claims history and vehicle type.
+It’s wise to gather quotes from multiple providers, compare rates and consult with a licensed insurance agent to secure the most favorable premium for your specific circumstances.

 • To find the best car insurance in Kentucky, a good place to start is to research car insurance providers available in your state or ZIP code.
-Additionally, you will want to identify your needs, goals, and current financial situation to see which insurance company is right for you.
-For example, you may prefer a car insurance company with the best customer service and annual renewal periods while another driver may simply be looking for the cheapest policy.
+Additionally, you will want to identify your needs, goals and current financial situation to see which insurance company is right for you.
+For example, you may prefer a car insurance company with the best customer service and financial stability, while another driver may simply be looking for the cheapest policy.
+Reading insurance carrier reviews may help you narrow down the best options.